zxyqq/cnocr/README_en.md

 ---
 </div>

-### [Update 2023.09.27]: Released V2.2.4
+### [Update 2023.12.22]: Release of V2.3

-Main Changes:
+Major Changes:

-* Added a series of pure numeric recognition models `number-*` (see [Pre-trained Recognition Models](#pre-trained-recognition-models)), suitable for pure numeric recognition scenarios such as bank card recognition, ID card recognition, coin year recognition, etc.
-* Adapted with the new versions of various packages, such as `pytorch_lightning`, `onnxruntime`, `pillow`, etc.
-* Optimized the data augmentation methods used in the training process and adopted the data augmentation methods from **Nougat**.
-* Added support for larger models, such as `densenet-lite-666`, `gru_large`, etc.
-* The previous `*-gru` series models are now also available in ONNX version.
-* Fixed a bunch of bugs, such as `val-complete_match-epoch` always being `0` during the training process.
+* All models have been retrained, offering higher accuracy than the previous version.
+* Models are categorized into several types based on usage scenarios (see [Pre-trained Recognition Models](#pre-trained-recognition-models)):
+  * `scene`: For scene images, suitable for recognizing text in general photography.
+Models in this category start with `scene-`, such as the `scene-densenet_lite_136-gru` model.
+  * `doc`: For document images, suitable for recognizing text in regular document screenshots, like scanned book pages.
+Models in this category start with `doc-`, such as the `doc-densenet_lite_136-gru` model.
+  * `number`: Specifically for recognizing **only numbers** (able to recognize only the ten digits `0~9`), suitable for scenarios like bank card numbers, ID numbers, etc. Models in this category start with `number-`, such as the `number-densenet_lite_136-gru` model.
+  * `general`: For general scenarios, suitable for images without a clear preference.
+Models in this category do not have a specific prefix and maintain the same naming convention as older versions, such as the `densenet_lite_136-gru` model.
+  > Note ⚠️: The above descriptions are for reference only.
+It is recommended to choose models based on actual performance.
+* Two larger series of models have been added:
+  * `*-densenet_lite_246-gru_base`: Initially available for **Planet of Knowledge** [**CnOCR/CnSTD Private Group**](https://t.zsxq.com/FEYZRJQ) members, to be open-sourced for free after one month.
+  * `*-densenet_lite_666-gru_large`: Pro models, available for use after purchase.
+Purchase link can be found at [https://ocr.lemonsqueezy.com](https://ocr.lemonsqueezy.com/).

 [**CnOCR**](https://github.com/breezedeus/cnocr)  is an **Optical Character Recognition (OCR)** toolkit for **Python 3**.
 It supports recognition of common characters in **English and numbers**, **Simplified Chinese**, **Traditional Chinese** (some models), and **vertical text** recognition.
 It comes with [**20+ well-trained models**](https://cnocr.readthedocs.io/zh/latest/models/) for different application scenarios and can be used directly after installation.
 Also, CnOCR provides simple training [commands](https://cnocr.readthedocs.io/zh/latest/train/) for users to train their own models.
 Welcome to join the WeChat contact group.